Aa Gaya Hero: Plot

-ACP Ravindra Varma (Govinda) is a daredevil and sincere police officer who has been called in order to nab a dreaded terrorist (Milind Shinde).
-During his attempts to catch the terrorist, Ravindra Varma realises that there are two ministers (Surendra Pal and Makrand Deshpande) who work hand in glove with the said terrorist.
+ACP Ravindra Varma (Govinda) is a daredevil and sincere police officer who has been called in to nab a dreaded terrorist (Milind Shinde).
+During his attempts to catch the terrorist, Ravindra Varma realises that there are two ministers (Surendra Pal and Makrand Deshpande) who work hand in hand with the said terrorist.

 Besides them, there are two brothers (Murali Sharma and Ashutosh Rana) who form the right hand of the two corrupt ministers.
-Does the righteous ACP Ravindra Varma manage to bring the crooks to book, or does he become unsuccessful in doing so, is what forms the rest of the film.
+The film is about whether the righteous ACP Ravindra Varma manages to bring the crooks to the book or not.